craigfrancis/php-allow-null-rfc/readme.txt

 And while the individual changes are easy - there are many of them, they are difficult to find, and often pointless (e.g. //urlencode(strval($name))//).

-Without the changes listed below, developers will need to either - use these deprecation warnings, or use strict Static Analysis (one that can determine when a variable can be //NULL//; e.g. Psalm at [[https://psalm.dev/docs/running_psalm/error_levels/|level 3]], with no baseline).
+Without the changes below, developers will need to either - use these deprecation notices, or use very strict Static Analysis (one that can determine when a variable can be //NULL//; e.g. Psalm at [[https://psalm.dev/docs/running_psalm/error_levels/|level 3]], with no baseline).

 ===== Proposal =====

-Update **some** internal function parameters to accept NULL, to reduce the burden for developers upgrading.
+Update **some** internal function parameters to accept //NULL//, to reduce the burden for developers upgrading.

-While this is in Draft, the [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-change.md|list of functions are hosted on GitHub]] (suggestions and pull requests welcome).
+While this is in Draft, the [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-change.md|list of functions are hosted on GitHub]].

+Only the parameters in **bold** would be changed.

+Suggestions and pull requests welcome.

 ===== Decision Process =====

-Does the parameter work with //NULL//, in the same way that it would if an empty string is provided? e.g.
+Does the parameter work with //NULL//, in the same way it would with an empty string? e.g.

   - //preg_match()// should continue to deprecate //NULL// for //$pattern//, whereas //$subject// should accept //NULL//.
   - //hash_file()// should continue to deprecate //NULL// for the //$filename//.